Top 9 Games That Are Similar to "Grand Theft Auto"

 Set in a fictional tropical country of South America, Just Cause 4 features the biggest and deadliest map in the history of this franchise.
 Your job is to eliminate a faction called Black Hand who has taken over this whole country.
 It’s ironic how you’re supposed to be the savior here.
 In reality, you’ll do more damage to this country than an army of these goons can even contemplate.
 In your quest to solve this country’s crisis, you’ll recruit your own members and take this seemingly insurmountable challenge head-on.

 Divided into four regions with different terrains, every area comes with its own set of challenges.
-Each of these areas has their own set of gangs running operations.
+Each of these areas has its own set of gangs running operations.
 Take them down, liberate that area, and move on to the next.
 Go crazy with all the weapon combinations.
 See which one works best for you, and then come back for some more.
 It’s one addicting experience!

 The only thing missing here is co-op and multiplayer.
 Imagine how amazing it will be to bring a few friends with you and have them as your partner-in-crime.
 Despite a clear demand from the community, they didn’t include these modes in Just Cause 4.
 Here is hoping that 5th iteration is a complete package, whenever it comes out.